Pubudu3507/OSlab/README.md

 #Requirements
--Ubuntu OS,tested on Oracle VirtualBox
+#Ubuntu OS,tested on Oracle VirtualBox
--gcc compiler
+#gcc compiler
--vi editor
+#vi editor

 #How to Compile and Run
 1.Open Ubuntu VirtualBox